fsl0110/kiss-yourself/src/content/blog/1-kiss-yourself.md

 @Dec 31, 2004

-Image by Frank Simon Lechner, Music by Tim Bendzko, Thoughts by you
+Image by Frank Simon Lechner, Music by Tim Bendzko, Inspiration by MacGyver, Thoughts by you